Skip to main content

 Present as standalone screen

-To display an onboarding as a standalone screen that users can dismiss, use the onboardingView.present() method on the onboardingView created by the createOnboardingView method.
+To display an onboarding as a standalone screen, use the onboardingView.present() method on the onboardingView created by the createOnboardingView method.
 Each view can only be used once.
 If you need to display the onboarding again, call createOnboardingView one more time to create a new onboardingView instance.

 warning